WordPress/openverse/documentation/projects/proposals/publish_dataset/20230719-implementation_plan_initial_data_dump.md

 Upon the completion of this implementation plan, the following should be
 available:

-- An unscheduled DAG which is capable of generating the data dump from end-to-end.
+- An unscheduled DAG which is capable of generating the data dump in S3.
 - A copy of the Openverse API database's primary media tables (i.e. `image` and `audio`), in parquet format, is present within a "requester pays" S3 bucket which can be accessed by the HuggingFace team for consumption into their